matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Nearline (for data accessed less than once a month), Coldline (for data accessed less than once a quarter), and Archive (for long-term storage, accessed less than once a year), each varying in price and accessibility.

-6) Describe the difference between BigQuery and Cloud Bigtable.
+6) Describe the difference between BigQuery and Cloud Bigtable?
 Answer: BigQuery is a fully managed, serverless, and highly scalable data warehouse designed for business agility.
 It's ideal for running big data analytics.
 Cloud Bigtable, on the other hand, is a NoSQL database service suited for real-time analytics and operational workloads with large amounts of data.
 While BigQuery is optimized for analytical queries,